-At Kimball Law, we have extensive experience in the areas of family and divorce law.
+At Kimball Law, we have extensive experience in family and divorce law.
 We are aware of the emotional trauma that can accompany these legal problems.
 We will review with you in strict confidence your situation and full details of your family circumstances and financial affairs.
 We are usually able to provide you with options by the end of the first consultation.

 We handle both contested and uncontested divorce.
 We deal with other issues that may arise as a result of a divorce such as spousal support, child support, custody/access, division of property or change of name.